hackclub/hackclub/CONTRIBUTING.md

 [If you disagree with something here, you should open up an issue to discuss making a change!](https://github.com/hackclub/hackclub/issues/new)

-## Contributing to the Workshops

-For more details specific to contributing a workshop, [look here](workshops/CONTRIBUTING.md).

 ## Table of Contents

 1. [GitHub Flow](#github-flow)